What is Business Process Management (BPM) Software?

 Before ascertaining what the best BPM software for you could be, it’s a good idea to understand what features it should offer.

-The best BPM software allows users to design workflows with ease without coding knowhow.
+The best BPM software should have a visual process diagramming tool that allows users to design workflows with ease without coding knowhow.
 This takes the pressure off the IT team and puts control in the hands of the end user.

 With form designers, you can choose between simple and complex builders.
 While choosing, keep two aspects in mind.
 First, what will the end-users be comfortable with?
 Second, can you foresee getting value from it as processes become more complex?

-BPM systems that don’t come with mobile applications are setting you up for failure.
+BPM systems that don’t come with mobile support are setting you up for failure.
 When on-the-go approvals are not facilitated, it puts processes in danger of experiencing delays.

 One factor that makes BPM implementation far superior to mere digitization is powerful analytics and reporting capabilities.
 They are crucial for gaining insight into how processes are performing and what improvements are needed.